medieus2020/Event/README.md

 # Event
 > Medieus regular event

+[Special invitation for Medius members, free accommodation for 10 people] -Event in progress-

 [MDUS AirDrop #4 The more Telegram gathers, the more MDUS Airdrops explode] -Event End-

 [MDUS AirDrop #3 GO!
 MDUS Telegram to invite my friends] -Event End-